balbasty/jitfields/README.md

 **/!\ This is very experimental**

 - GPU version of the algorithms are written in pure CUDA, and compiled just-in-time by `cupy`.
 - CPU version of the algorithms are written in pure C++, and compiled just-in-time by `cppyy`.

-Note that currently, the CPU implementation is single-threaded.
-I do plan to implement a multi-threaded parallel loop in the near future.
+## Recent changes
+- While most CPU algorithms are single-threaded, I have added a thread pool and basic parallel loop, which is in use in a few selected functions.
+However, the thread pool only works on LLVM >= 13, which is not the default version on some linux distributions.
+I plan to add another parallel implementation using OpenMP.
+I hope that it'll be possible to select the most appropriate backend at startup.

 ## Installation